ManarEng/ManarEng/README.md

 Hi!
-I'm Manar Allouch, a software developper student license level.
-I'm currently learning mobile developement, working on a lot of interesting projects.
+I'm Manar Allouch, a software developer student I'm currently learning mobile developement, working on a lot of interesting projects.
 I'm also looking for an internship, so if you find this interesting, do not hesitate to contact me.